samibriouza/datasciencecoursera/README.md

 # datasciencecoursera
-A repository for The Data Scientist’s Toolbox on coursera
+A repository for The Data Scientist’s Toolbox course on coursera